Peninsula & Bayside Spa Repairs

 Class B1 — Restricted Electrical Licence Class 1

-A Class B1 technician may be authorised for limited:
+A Class B1 technician may be authorised for limited restricted electrical work involving:

 • disconnection